lotrekagency/mapo/docs/components/fields/FksField/README.md

 # FksField

-This component is made to simplify Many To Many associations.
-With this component you can modify an array selecting items from a list of checkboxes.
+This component is made to simplify ManyToMany and ForeignKeys associations.
+With this component you can modify an array selecting items from a list of checkboxes or a signle item selecting from a checkbox.

 ## Props